|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Annual March 1 post - 2010 edition

-We've made it - it's the day that is like a national holiday to me and to many storm observers.
+We've made it - it's the day that is like a national holiday to me and to many storm photographers.
 The start of meteorological spring today marks the 'beginning of the end' for the 2009-2010 winter season.
 While "official" spring is based on the date of the equinox, meteorological spring is based on the start of the climatological transition period between winter and summer weather patterns, which lasts from March 1 to June 1.
 Meteorological spring features an active jet stream across the USA that slowly moves north, bringing warmer temperatures, higher thunderstorm frequencies and the world's most prolific tornado season with it.
 March 1 is like the cavalry arriving with a trumpet blast, starting the atmospheric battle that we all know will end in victory.

 The upcoming storm season will be one of firsts for me in many ways.
-First and foremost is being based in the St. Louis area, which opens the door for possibilities I've never had before - the ability to observe storms with greater frequency in more tornado-prone areas.
+First and foremost is being based in the St. Louis area, which opens the door for possibilities I've never had before - the ability to photograph storms with greater frequency in more tornado-prone areas.
 My home intercept range now includes part of the Great Plains region, and I'm in a position to pursue virtually any Midwestern event at a lower-than-ever cost.
 I'm very excited about the upcoming months and what they may bring!

 First spring storm forecast

 So now that it's March, what's the first week of storm season looking like?
 In my last post, I discussed the models' suggestion of the first Gulf moisture surge and coincident thunderstorm event for the central US occuring next weekend.
 For the most part, that is still a possibility - with signs pointing to a strong western troughing configuration.
 It looks like this is going to be spring's first 'warm surge', but unfortunately short-lived and probably not much of a severe weather maker.